Bombing of Pyongyang

 The bombing of Pyongyang was conducted as part of a gradual and sustained United Nations Command aerial bombing of North Korea during the Korean War.
-The first bombing raid targeting Pyongyang occurred on June 29 1950, four days after North Korea's invasion of South Korea.
+The first bombing raid targeting Pyongyang occurred on 29 June 1950, four days after North Korea's invasion of South Korea.
+On 3 and 5 January 1951, 35 percent of Pyongyang was burned out by UN forces.
 By the time of the armistice in July 1953, 75 percent of Pyongyang's area had been destroyed.